 2014 Newport Bermuda Race Safety Requirements (NBRSR)

-The inspection process will follow the 2014 Safety Requirements (pdf).
+The inspection process will follow the 2014 Newport Bermuda Race Safety Requirements, downloadable from the Race Documents Page.

 Required On Board Documentation